Highlights and Achievements

 Belluck began working with asbestos victims in 1999.
 In 2001 he was inspired by the needs of the families of 9/11 victims and spent six months volunteering his legal services with Trial Lawyers Care.

 Founding Belluck & Fox in 2002, he began focusing on personal injury and especially on asbestos cases.
 Belluck has won several notable cases on behalf of victims of asbestos exposure.
-These include $1 billion dollars in total settlements and a recent win of $12 million for a victim and $8 million for a victim’s widow.
+These include significant compensation for victims and their families.

-Also devoted to public service, Belluck was appointed to and now serves as the Chair of the New York State Commission on Judicial Conduct.
-He is a SUNY trustee and is on the advisory committee for the New York State Rockefeller Institute Center for Law and Policy Solutions.
+Also devoted to public service, Belluck was appointed to the New York State Commission on Judicial Conduct in 2008 and is now the chair.
+He has been a SUNY trustee since 2010 and has been on the advisory committee for the New York State Rockefeller Institute Center for Law and Policy Solutions since 2017.

 Belluck’s philanthropic interests include serving on the board of the Woodstock Byrdcliffe Guild, an artists’ colony, and working with several non-profits: Precious Dreams, which provides items for homeless and foster children and Children’s Rights, a group that advocates for child welfare system reform.